visalsattar/Digital-Clock/README.md

-# Digital-Stopwatch
+# Digital-Clock
-A repository about Digital-Stopwatch
+A repository about Digital-Clock